Registered nurses provide essential medical care, emotional support, and education to people in various settings.

 Hospital nurses are one of the most common and well-known positions in the nursing field.

-These nurses work at a hospital providing patients with bedside care and usually work in a team oriented environment alongside other medical professionals.
+These nurses work at a hospital providing bedside care in a team-oriented environment.

 Home nurses provide medical care to patients in their home environment.

-In addition to providing them with medical care home nurses also provide patients with a deep sense of companionship and emotional support by not just treating the illness/injury but giving their patient positive feedback, educating them about their ailments and providing them with helpful psychological reinforcement.
+In addition to medical care, home nurses provide patients with a deep sense of companionship and emotional support.

 Head Nurse (Supervisor)

-They provide nurses with work assignments, create schedules, assess individual nurses performances and capabilities, set up training programs for nurses and observe/record nurses treating their patients.
+They also assess nurses’ performances and capabilities and observe/record nurses treating their patients.

-Head nurses are also responsible for keeping good up to date records, monitoring the condition of medical equipment and ordering new medical supplies.
+Head nurses are responsible for keeping up-to-date records, monitoring the condition of medical equipment, and ordering new medical supplies.

-Office nurses assist doctors at their privately owned doctors office, hospital or care facility.
+Office nurses assist doctors at privately owned doctors’ offices, hospitals, or care facilities.

-These nurses are often responsible for collecting information regarding a patient ailments and setting up the proper preparations for the doctor.
+These nurses are responsible for collecting information regarding a patient’s ailments.

-Office nurses may also give medication, administer injections, provide anesthesia, provide care to wounds and incisions, assist in operations and keep medical records.
+Office nurses may give medication, administer injections, provide anesthesia, care for wounds and incisions, assist in operations, and keep medical records.

-Those with more experience may work for a lawyer or insurance company and provide them with proper medical knowledge regarding insurance claims or lawsuits from participants claiming to be injured.
+Those with more experience may work for a lawyer or insurance company and provide medical knowledge regarding insurance claims or lawsuits from participants claiming to be injured.

-Occupational nurses may be hired by companies or firms to provide medical care to employees and customers at work.
+Companies or firms may hire occupational nurses to provide medical care to employees and customers.

 Public Health Nurse

-Public health nurses are responsible for providing medical education and guidance to the public and may administer health exams, give immunizations, provide blood tests and participate in other similar tests/examinations.
+Public health nurses may administer health exams and immunizations, offer blood tests and participate in similar tests/examinations.

-Registered nurses work in a large variety of health care settings within the private and public health care sectors.
+Registered nurses work in various settings within the private and public healthcare sectors.

 - Community centers